And we are back at it, Rush Limbaugh, the Excellence in Broadcasting Network.

 Yeah, yeah.

-Um, you know, and well, here, hang on a minute.
+Well, here, hang on a minute.

-I'm gonna make you own this question.
+I'm going to make you own this question.

 I want to get to the real meaning of your question.

-Now back to Bob in uh in Brunswick, Georgia.
+Now, back to Bob in Brunswick, Georgia.

-Let's Bob, let's review what we know about that phone call.
+Bob, let's review what we know about that phone call.

-Okay, there are two versions of that phone call.
+There are two versions of that phone call.

-The Trump version of the phone call is wait a minute, I'm not sure there's a Trump version.
+The Trump version of the phone call is, wait a minute, I'm not sure there's a Trump version.

-The Clinton version of the phone call is yeah, we made a call.
+The Clinton version of the phone call is, yeah, we made a call.

 We didn't talk about the campaign.

-We didn't say just a courtesy call.
+Just a courtesy call.

 I didn't talk about it, didn't urge him to do anything.